jsimms/compost-instructions/README.md

   * Fixing typos and bad images (I haven’t proofread anything yet…)
   * Other improvements for clarity
   * Troubleshooting tips
+  * Lesson Questions
+  * Calling out similarities in Ruby and C
+  * Better connecting the composting problem to future improvement ideas

 * Lesson Plan
   * Fixing typos and bad images (I haven’t proofread anything yet…)
   * Other improvements for clarity